Do Go On - 407 - The Real Pocahontas

 Yeah.

-in our country, I feel like they, when I said, then the British probably deserved.
+I feel like they were nicer than the British probably deserved.

 It's just a general thought.

-And that you, they're a product of their time.
+And they were a product of their time.

 Yeah, you know, it's different.